Nafees Iqbal: Career

-He represented Bangladesh U19 team in youth level and captained the national side at the 2002 Under-19 Cricket World Cup.
+He represented the Bangladesh U19 team at youth level and captained the national side at the 2002 Under-19 Cricket World Cup.

-He rose to limelight and prominence after scoring a hundred (118 off 168 balls) for Bangladesh A against the touring England team in 2003–04 and he was disparaging towards the England spinners which he faced, commenting their spinners as "ordinary".
+He came into the limelight after scoring a hundred (118 off 168 balls) for Bangladesh A against the touring England team in 2003–04 and was disparaging towards the England spinners he faced, calling them "ordinary".
 His comments drew more press attention than his batting.
 He also played for Bangladesh during the 2004 ICC Champions Trophy.

-His only Test century came in January 2005, one which aided Bangladesh towards their first-ever series victory, 1–0 against Zimbabwe.
+His only Test century, in January 2005, aided Bangladesh towards their first-ever series victory, 1–0 against Zimbabwe.
 However he couldn't achieve better milestones like his brother Tamim Iqbal during his short playing career and was dropped from the national team in 2006 following a string of poor scores.
-His last international match came in April 2006 which was a test match against Australia.
-In 2020, one of the friends of Nafees Iqbal revealed that Tamim Iqbal's success was primarily due to the sacrifice of his older brother Nafees.
+His last international match, in April 2006, was a test match against Australia.
+In 2020, one of the friends of Nafees Iqbal revealed that Tamim Iqbal's success was primarily due to the sacrifice of his elder brother Nafees.

 In 2016, he was appointed as team manager of Khulna Titans in the Bangladesh Premier League.
 Nafees was recruited in by the management team of the Mumbai Indians for the 2018 Indian Premier League season as a translator for his fellow Bangladeshi seamer Mustafizur Rahman.
 His role as a translator was also credited in the 2019 Netflix original webseries Cricket Fever: Mumbai Indians.